 The Big Five Have You Covered

 Aetna, Humana, Blue Cross Blue Shield, Cigna, and United all offer some degree of coverage for telemedicine, but it’s policy-dependent (meaning many exclusions on lower-tier plans) and varies state-by-state.
-If you or your patient need specifics prior to the tele-encounter, be sure to verify carefully.
+If you or your patient need specifics prior to a telehealth session, be sure to verify carefully.

 When in Doubt, Check

-That advice to verify carefully is even more important when it comes to smaller commercial payers.
+The advice to verify carefully is even more important when it comes to smaller commercial payers.
 Go beyond a basic eligibility check to asking an actual representative about the telemedicine CPT code in question.
-If the rep says it’s covered, get him or her on record (with a reference number or other form of documentation) to dodge any potential billing disputes down the road.
+If the rep says it’s covered, try to get that statement on record (with a reference number or other form of documentation) to dodge any potential billing disputes down the road.

-Telemedicine is growing in popularity for more than just underserved populations.
+Telemedicine is growing in popularity for more than just underserved populations due to the COVID-19 crisis.
 Thanks to advances in technology and the changing expectations of patients, telemedicine is increasingly being utilized by providers and accountable care organizations to bolster primary care delivery and keep consumer costs down.
 Watch for pilot programs in your area and stay engaged with the evolving laws; more positive telehealth program results will ultimately lead to stronger coverage and better reimbursement rates across the board.

 ...and if you need help from a medical billing company...